-The IGC has created an R package that operationalises this model in a user-friendly format on opensource software and is available for download on the CRAN repository.
+The IGC, together with researchers from the World Bank and policymakers from the City of Cape Town, has created an R package that operationalises this model in a user-friendly format on open-source software and is available for download on the CRAN repository.
 It aims to enable policymakers in cities across the world to apply this framework to several different policy questions, with minimal data inputs, and minimal programming knowledge.